 Top bike climbs in Santa Barbara County.
 Cycling, riding and climbing the top, most difficult, hardest, challenging, extreme, best, scenic, inspiring, bucket list climbs in the Santa Barbara County.
 These climbs can be viewed via the map below (scroll in to view climbs in particular areas), by a detailed list of the climbs that can be arranged by difficulty, distance (longest climbs in the county), altitude gained, highest elevation (highest summit), average grade (sort the grades by varying distances), lowest start point, etc. Click on "Climb Page" to jump to the detail page for that particular bike climb.

 Gibraltar Road, Santa Barbara, CA

 Santa Barbara County is an excellent area for road bike climbs.
-There are many challenging and scenic bike climbs in and around the major cities of Santa Barbara County, including Gibraltar Road (Santa Barbara), San Marcos/Painted Cave Road (Golema), San Refugio Road (Capitola), Figueroa Mountain Road (Solvang).
+There are many challenging and scenic bike climbs in and around the major cities of Santa Barbara County, including Gibraltar Road (Santa Barbara), San Marcos/Painted Cave Road (Golema), San Refugio Road (Capitola), and Figueroa Mountain Road (Solvang).

 THE MOST CHALLENGING BIKE CLIMB IN SANTA BARBARA COUNTY

 Cycling Gibraltar Road